-Orthogonal manifold
+Orthogonal manifold¶

-Steepest descent on the orthogonal manifold
+Steepest descent on the orthogonal manifold¶

 Consider a square weight matrix \(W\in\mathbb{R}^{n \times n}\) that is orthogonal, meaning that \(W^\top W = I_n\).
 Suppose that the “gradient matrix” \(G\in\mathbb{R}^{n\times n}\) is the derivative of some loss function evaluated at \(W\).
 Given step size \(\eta > 0\), we claim that the following weight update is steepest under the spectral norm while staying on the orthogonal manifold.
-First, we compute the matrix \(X = [W^\top G - G^\top W]^\sharp\), and then we make the update:
+First, we take the matrix sign of the skew part of \(W^\top G\):

-Non-Riemannian manifold methods
+Non-Riemannian manifold methods¶

 One reason this algorithm is interesting is that it is an example of a manifold optimization algorithm that is non-Riemannian.
 A Riemmanian manifold is a manifold equipped with a structure called a Riemannian metric, which is an inner product defined at each point on the manifold.
 The inner product provides a way to measure distance and construct geometry-aware optimization algorithms.
 There has been a lot of research into Riemannian optimization methods.
 Some examples in a machine learning context are: